fleetdm/fleet/frontend/docs/patterns.md

 At a bare minimum, we make every effort to test that components that should render data are doing so as expected.
 For example: `HQRTable.tests.tsx` tests that the `HQRTable` component correctly renders data being passed to it.

+## Security considerations

+We make every effort to avoid using the `dangerouslySetInnerHTML` prop.
+When absolutely necessary to use this prop, we make sure to sanitize any user-defined input to it with `DOMPurify.sanitize`

 ## Other

 ### Local states